*** In a hurry? Check out the overall leaderboard here. ***

 If you really need to dig deep and get your hands dirty with manual link checks, referring domains and IPs, Ahrefs is absolutely the tool for that as it typically finds more links than any other tool available.

-What Tools Are You Using to Check Backlink Data in 2019?
+What Tools Are You Using to Check Backlink Data?

 Here’s the list of the 10 best backlink checkers (by vote count):